douglasgreen/outlines/computing/programming_languages/javascript.md

 -   In a production environment, monitor and log errors.
 Tools like Sentry, LogRocket, or custom logging solutions can help detect and diagnose issues in real time.

-By understanding and implementing these concepts, you\'ll be better equipped to handle errors effectively and debug your JavaScript applications more efficiently.
+By understanding and implementing these concepts, you'll be better equipped to handle errors effectively and debug your JavaScript applications more efficiently.

 ## Asynchronous JavaScript

 Asynchronous JavaScript is a way of handling operations that take some time to complete, such as retrieving data from a server, without blocking the execution of other code.
 This is crucial in JavaScript, especially in web development, to maintain a responsive user interface.
-Let\'s discuss the key concepts :
+Let's discuss the key concepts :

 ### 1. Callbacks